Updated August 24, 2022

-UB remains strongly committed to working with students, neighborhood residents and law enforcement to promote good citizenship and improve quality of life in University Heights.
+UB remains strongly committed to working with students, neighborhood residents and law enforcement to promote good citizenship and improve quality of life in the University Heights neighborhoods.

 Working alongside community partners, UB is continually developing new approaches, and assessing current ones, to encourage proper behavior in the neighborhood.
 We believe the best way to achieve this goal is through a combination of efforts involving the university, Buffalo Police and the community.

-UB’s efforts include educating students on proper behavior and what’s expected of them under UB’s code of conduct, and disciplining those who misbehave.
+UB’s efforts include educating students on proper behavior and what’s expected of them under UB’s student code of conduct, and facilitating an educational student conduct process for those who violate UB's student code of conduct or break the law.

-Continued emphasis on law enforcement and student discipline
+Continued emphasis on law enforcement and student conduct

-Buffalo Police, aided by University Police, will be especially active during the first weekends of the fall semester, arresting students who break the law and disciplining those who violate university’s code of student conduct.
+Buffalo Police, aided by University Police, will be especially active during the first weekends of the fall semester, arresting students who break the law and utilizing the campus student conduct process for instances when a student may violate the university’s student code of conduct.

-Experience has shown that when active law enforcement and disciplinary measures are undertaken during the first month of the fall semester, most students quickly learn that bad behavior will not be tolerated and the consequences can be costly.
+Experience has shown that when active law enforcement and student conduct measures are undertaken during the first month of the fall semester, most students quickly learn that violating UB's student code of conduct or breaking the law will not be tolerated and the consequences can be significant.

 Alternative entertainment options for students